Who requires a Boater Education ID Card in Delaware?

 - If they have expired, they must be removed.

 The Department of Natural Resources and Environmental Control (DNREC), Division of Fish and Wildlife Enforcement must be notified within 15 days if the:

 - boat has been destroyed, lost or abandoned.

 - boat owner transfers the ownership of the boat.

 If you lose or destroy your Certificate of Number or decals, you must apply to the DNREC Division of Fish and Wildlife (or an authorized licensing agent) for duplicates and submit processing fees.

 BOATING AND ALCOHOL

 Boating under the influence, or BUI, is a serious offense in Delaware.
 It is illegal and dangerous to operate a vessel on state waters while under the influence of alcohol or drugs, or a combination of the two.
-Boaters are presumed to be under the influence of alcohol when the blood alcohol concentration is 0.08% or more, within 4 hours after the time in which the vessel was operated.
+Boaters are presumed to be under the influence of alcohol when the blood alcohol concentration (BAC) is 0.08% or more.
+This level of BAC must not be detected within 4 hours of the time in which the vessel was operated.